-When missing person cases are first reported, police first try to determine whether or not the person in question has just decided to abandon their life.
-Investigators make sure that the missing person isn’t just on a vacation they didn’t tell loved ones about or maybe they walked away from their life, wanting a fresh start somewhere else.
-The family of Calandra Rachel Stallworth is sure that the mother of two would never leave her daughters behind and know that her case involves foul play.
+When missing person cases are reported, police first try to determine whether or not the person in question has just decided to abandon their life.
+Investigators make sure that the missing person isn’t just on a vacation that they didn’t tell loved ones about or maybe they walked away from their rsponsibilities, wanting a fresh start somewhere else.
+The family of Calandra Stallworth is sure that the mother of two would never leave her daughters behind and knows that her case involves foul play.

 Her family wasted no time in reporting Calandra missing but she suspiciously appeared two days later on March 29.
 She walked into a police department in Crestview to cancel the missing person report on herself.
 Calandra told them she had been in Alabama with her boyfriend and was unable to contact her family because her cell phone didn’t have a signal.
 Calandra reportedly left the police station without contacting anyone in her family.
 She’s never been seen or heard from again.

-Now, here’s where this mystery takes an even more interesting turn.
-Less than a week after Calandra was last seen, police pulled over her car after it was seen leaving a Motel 6 in Destin, Florida.
+Now, here’s where this mystery takes an even more interesting turn: Less than a week after Calandra was last seen, police pulled over her car after it was spotted leaving a Motel 6 in Destin, Florida.
 Behind the wheel sat Antwon Montrex Smith, Calandra’s boyfriend of three years.
 However, it wasn’t Calandra by his side in the vehicle; it was another woman, an 18-year-old named Taleah Durm.
 See, Durm was also reported missing by her family just days prior.
 Police canceled the report on Durm once they found her with Smith, but why were the two in Calandra’s car?
-And where was Calandra?
+And where was Calandra Stallworth?